You can't get your kicks by getting around"

 - Oddly inverted in a Marvel Comics miniseries, Captain Universe.
 Gladiator, a Flying Brick alien flies to Earth from across the galaxy.
 That sort of travel is usually hand waved in comics as those characters being just that darn powerful.
 It gets odd when Gladiator has to fly from one part of the globe to another once he gets there and uses the Captain Universe Power-Up in order to grant himself enough speed to make the flight in time.
 So essentially, space is smaller than the planet Earth, according to this story.

 - Star Wars is made of this trope.
 Luke is supposed to find Yoda, but he's simply told to find him in the Dagobah system (although in that case he only succeeds because Yoda crashes him near his hut).
 Obi-Wan is told that General Grievous is in the Utapau system, and the first place he lands is the city that Grievous has taken as his headquarters.
 Anakin tells Padme that he's going to Mustafar, then she has no trouble at all finding him later.
-Granted, a combination of The Force and on-ship guidance systems can be (and in the Expanded Universe, have been) used to Hand Wave all of those.
+Granted, a combination of the Force and on-ship guidance systems can be (and in the Star Wars Expanded Universe and Legends, have been) used to Hand Wave all of those.

 - A Hand Wave excuse for Planetvilleism in Star Wars is that because of the nature of the galaxy being centered around space travel, if something isn't within an hour's flight of the nearest space port, it's probably not important.

 - In The Phantom Menace, all that's needed to conquer Naboo is simply taking the capital city, and "blockading" the whole planet from surrounding space with a handful of ships.
-Nevertheless, the protagonists trying to flee the planet aim their ship straight at the enemy fleet to "break through the blockage", and have to do so before they can jump to hyperspace.
+A small or medium-sized country on Earth probably couldn't keep fighting once the capital was lost, but large nations typically have military districts that are able to operate independently of the capital.
+Unless the enemy fleet deployed millions of ships, they couldn't possibly cover all of the sky above Naboo, so the protagonists trying to flee the planet could select to go through an open area to leave the gravity well and jump to hyperspace rather than aiming their ship straight at the enemy fleet to "break through the blockage".

 - Inverted in Attack of the Clones, where seemingly the entire Republic except for Palpatine is unaware that Count Dooku is on Coruscant, the Republic's capital, at the end of the film.

 - In The Empire Strikes Back, the Empire finds the Rebel base simply by launching scouting droids at various planets.
 Sure, it apparently took a few years but that would be an insanely short amount of time for even one planet, to say nothing of an entire galaxy's worth.
-Keep in mind the scouting droid that eventually found the base did so after conveniently landing about a mile away.
+Keep in mind the scouting droid that eventually finds Echo Base does so after conveniently landing about a mile away.
+Though extras in the scenes do note that this scout droid strategy is a supreme longshot, and the chances of the droids finding a Rebel base are extremely remote.
+They only attack the base on Hoth because Vader used the Force to intuit that that droid had actually succeeded instead of finding a random smuggler's outpost.

 - Justified and Deconstructed in Dan Simmons' Illium.
 Fax Portals (teleportation booths) are all pervasive and no one needs to walk more than half a mile to get anywhere (no planes, no cars, no boats).
 The problem is that they start thinking they really do live in a Planetville, most of the planet has been completely forgotten.